 Please note: this post contains affiliate links and if you make a purchase through them, we might make a small commission at no extra cost to you.

-Located in a stunning building close to Amsterdam Central Station, the museum is an interactive space where kids can learn about science through exhibitions, workshops and hands on science experiments.
+Located in a stunning building close to Central Station, in Amsterdam city center, Nemo museum is an interactive space where kids can learn about science through exhibitions, workshops and hands-on science experiments.

 It may be a touristy thing to do but a boat tour of Amsterdam canals is a fantastic family activity and one of my must-do things to do in Amsterdam with kids in tow.

 In winter, just make sure you pick a boat with a glass roof – not all have them and winter in Amsterdam on the canals gets pretty chilly!

 The museum has a special children route to allow them to experience as much of the space as possible and encourage them to interact as much as possible with what surrounds them to they can have a truly immersive experience.

-Artis Royal Zoo and Micropia
+Spend a day in Artis Royal Zoo and Micropia

-Amsterdam zoo is the oldest zoo in the Netherlands and its complex now comprises of two attractions: the zoo itself and Micropia.
+Artis Amsterdam zoo is the oldest zoo in the Netherlands and its complex now comprises of two attractions: the zoo itself and Micropia.

-Artis zoo gets pretty busy on a sunny day so we recommend getting skip the line tickets if going at prime visiting time
+Artis Zoo gets pretty busy on a sunny day so we recommend getting skip the line tickets if going at prime visiting time

-Visit a House boat for people…. or cats!
+Visit a houseboat for people…. or cats!

-Amsterdam’s canal are the most interesting feature of the city for kids who will no doubt notice the many colourful boats floating on their waters.
-What children may not realise is that while some boats are for transport, some are for living.
+Amsterdam’s canals are the most interesting feature of the city for kids who will no doubt notice the many colorful boats floating in the canals of Amsterdam city center.

-A wonderful space for kids and adults is Amsterdam’s central library.
-Located in the city cente, not far from the Central Station and a stone throw from Nemo, the library has a great kids section with books, colourful couches and a play area for smaller children.
-One of its areas does have books in English.
+Located in the city cente, not far from the Central Station and a stone throw from Nemo, the library has a great kids section with books, colorful couches and a play area for smaller children.

 The library is a great Amsterdam attraction for kids but is wonderful for adults too.

 Something not to be missed in Amsterdam’s central library is the Mouse House.

-Van Gogh museum
+Visit the Van Gogh Museum

-The van Gogh museum tops the travel lists of many Amsterdam visitors and can easily be enjoyed as a family too and not just because of Van Gogh’s colorful and (mostly) child friendly art.
+The van Gogh museum tops the travel lists of many Amsterdam visitors and can easily be enjoyed as a family too and not just because of Van Gogh’s colorful and (mostly) child-friendly art.

-They have family tours, family guides, a children treasure hunt and a something special: Vincent’s travelling case, packed with fun activities for kids and adults.
+They have family tours, family guides, a children treasure hunt and something special: ‘Vincent’s traveling case’, packed with fun activities for kids and adults!

 Make sure you stop at the entrance desk for all family information and materials.